-- My heart went thump, thump, thump when I spotted the spider. - The clock cukooed its annoying song. - The cat meowed as the dog chased it up the tree. - Onomatopoeia is a figure of speech that copies natural sounds.
+- My heart went thump, thump, thump when I spotted the spider. - The clock cukooed its annoying song. - The cat meowed as the dog chased it up the tree.

 Add personification (or more than one, according to your level).
 If you have already done this, you should still "code" the CC check box(es) and the personification in your paper as directed by your teacher.